bkiers/Curta/README.md

 ## Data types

-The following datatypes are supported:
+The following data types are supported:

 * number (`double` and `long`)
 * boolean (`true` and `false`)